On Running

 Roger recalls:

 "I first wrote about running as a teenager, in school and club magazines, and quickly graduated to being a freelancer for area newspapers wherever I lived.
-By the early 1970s, while a hard-working faculty member at University of Canterbury, New Zealand, I was also writing in the sports pages of the daily Christchurch Star, learning about word-length and deadlines and how to make every story interesting for the ordinary reader.
+By the early 1970s, while a faculty member at University of Canterbury, New Zealand, I was also moonlighting in the sports pages of the daily Christchurch Star, learning about word-length and deadlines and how to interest the ordinary reader.

 "In 1980 (by now a full professor and Head of Department at Victoria University of Wellington) I joined an outstanding team of freelance writers assembled by editor/publisher Tim Chamberlain for New Zealand Runner magazine, writing features and a regular column.
 I covered many aspects of running, unpredictably and sometimes satirically.
-That work kept a big readership, through several changes of editor, for 25 years.
-It was a good way of contributing to a country and a sport that had made me so welcome.
+That work kept a big readership for 25 years.
+It was a good way of repaying New Zealand running for making me so welcome.
 After well over 200 contributions, my obituary assessment of Arthur Lydiard was in the magazine's final issue."

 Many of Roger's New Zealand Runner pieces went into Heroes and Sparrows: a Celebration of Running (1986), but that did not prevent the book from finding an enthusiastic readership in America, as well as being nominated for New Zealand's annual book awards.
-It has often been selected as a classic of the sport, and a 25th anniversary edition will appear in 2011.
+It has often been selected as a classic of the sport.
+A 25th anniversary edition was published in 2011.

 Roger comments:

-"It's a privilege and a lot of fun to be on the team at Running Times, because it is aimed at runners who believe running is worth thinking about, and enjoy expert writing about the sport."
+"It's a privilege and fun to be on the team at Running Times, because it is written by runners for runners, who all believe running is worth thinking about."

-He has also contributed frequently to Marathon & Beyond and New York Runner, and V02Max in New Zealand.
+He has also contributed frequently to Marathon & Beyond, New York Runner, Canadian Running, and V02Max and On the Run in New Zealand.

 Running in Literature & 26.2 Marathon Stories